 Plan for access to the generator set for servicing and provide adequate lighting around the set.
-For easier maintenance and service, such as changing oil, the mounting base should extend at least 6 inches (152 mm) above the floor.
+For convenience in general servicing such as the radiator, fan belt, and changing the crankcase oil; the surface of the mounting base should be at least 6 inches (152 mm) above the floor.

 FIGURE 3-1.
-TYPICAL STEEL SPRING VIBRATION ISOLATOR
+TYPICAL ANCHOR BOLT DIAGRAM